Riso at Matiz

 Recommended Paper Types

-• Finish: Uncoated paper (vellum or offset preferred)
+• Finish: Uncoated paper (smooth or vellum recommended)

 Printing Area